-Various techniques to manipulate images was introduced in the 19 century and later applied to motion pictures.
+Various techniques to manipulate images were introduced in the 19 century and later applied to motion pictures.
 These techniques improved rapidly with digital video.

 In the early 1990s, researchers at academic institutions developed Deepfake technology, which was later fine-tuned by developers in online communities.
 Recently, deepfakes have attracted a lot of attention for their uses in financial fraud, hoaxes, and fake news.